jeffreybiles/phoenix-tutorial-website/lib/book/book-combined.md

 ```

 What is the value of `phaser_setting` and `my_name`?

+> Hint: Rememmber the Map destructuring from the previous chapter

 2. Type out our final version of the `take_action` function.
 What happens when you call it as follows?
 Why?